"Elusive, complex, poetic and sophisticated." Margot Adler, NPR

 “Susan Hubbard’s Ethical Vampire series for young adult readers isn’t as famous as Meyer’s and Harris’ books, but that could change with The Season of Risks, the third in the series and first aimed at adult readers.
 Hubbard, a creative writing professor at the University of Central Florida, has won the Kafka Award and has been published in many literary journals.
 Young Ariella Montero, her half-vamp, half-human protagonist, gets caught up in a political conspiracy involving online social networking in a story that travels from her family's farm in Homosassa Springs to Savannah, Ga., New York and beyond.”

---The St. Petersburg Times & The Myrtle Beach Sun-News, May 23
+--The St. Petersburg Times & The Myrtle Beach Sun-News

 "Susan Hubbard’s wonderful vampire tale will appeal to fans of vampire lovers who love their vamps portrayed as another species most of whom are good and live like humans except at mealtimes.
 As a half human who is ignorant of what her extrasensory abilities will be since hybrids rarely exist, Ari must learn them while the heat is on.
 Her energy is invigorating as she discovers by trial and error what she can do.
 With a political sexual subplot that is very realistically portrayed, readers will enjoy Ari’s coming of age enthralling and riveting hybrid investigative urban fantasy."